-For the projects that are funded by MIG, the municipality spent 77% in 2017-18 financial year of the overall budget.
-The municipality applied for the rollover to National Treasury, R9 million approved and R16 million was approved.
+For the projects that are funded by MIG, the municipality spent 77% in 2019/20 financial year of the overall budget.
+The municipality submitted an application for approval of the rollover to National Treasury which was not approved but during 2020/21 financial year received an additional funding of R15 million.